vo55/secretservice/README.md

 Secrets unused for more than 30 days are possibly not used anymore and should be deleted if that's the case.

 #### Weak Secrets
-Checks some standard policies against the secret to determine how weak a secret is.
+To be implemented: Checks some standard policies against the secret to determine how weak a secret is.

 ## Output